✓ Updated March 2026

 Essential Travel Tips

-Be mindful of your belongings, especially in crowded areas like the Santa Elena bus terminal or popular viewpoints.
+Be mindful of your belongings, especially in crowded areas like the bus station or main streets of Santa Elena.
 While Monteverde is generally safe, petty theft can occur.
-Keep valuables secure and out of sight, and avoid walking alone late at night in less populated areas.
+Keep valuables secure and out of sight, and avoid walking alone late at night in poorly lit areas.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.